[This text has been gently modified for readability]

 KF: What does a B2B sales team have to do to be successful?

 SF: That’s a loaded question.
 But let me first start by saying that the difference between B2B and B2C is not always cut and dry.
-In a B2B scenario, the sellers have to optimize a number of things like price, meeting specifications, compliance regulations, following ethical practices, etc. These are elements that are just considered table stakes.
-The buyers are making certain decisions, they are running those through cost-ratio algorithms and making sure they are able to meet the standards of ethical practices, that the price is in the right place, and performance is met.
+In a B2B scenario, the sellers have to optimize several things like price, meeting specifications, compliance regulations, following ethical practices, etc. These are elements that are just considered table stakes.
+The buyers are making certain decisions, they are running those through cost-ratio algorithms and making sure they can meet the standards of ethical practices, that the price is in the right place, and performance is met.

 It’s not just about solving today’s problem, it’s really about solving tomorrow’s problem.